Study Abroad Blog

 Registration Requirements

 Valid identification documents top the list of essential requirements.
-Indian students must present their passports during registration and on exam day.
-The passport serves as the primary identification proof, and students cannot use alternative documents like Aadhaar cards or driving licenses for international testing.
+Indian students must present their valid passport during registration and on exam day.
+The passport serves as the primary identification proof, and students cannot use alternative documents like Aadhaar cards or driving licences for international SAT testing.

 An active email address and phone number are necessary for account creation on the College Board website.
 Students need these details to receive important updates about test dates, score reports, and registration confirmations.